 How does all this relate to self-care guilt?

 When you define success as primarily achievement-based (and hence focused on your input), you’re focused primarily on those things you can’t control.
 Which leads to frustration, working even harder and doing more.
 To the point where you’re likely to start feeling like you should be doing something more productive than taking time for yourself.

-What You Have Control Over: You (and Only You)
+You Only Have Control Over You

 The problem is that life isn’t and will never be fair.
 Society is made up of imperfect, judgmental and biased human beings.
 And that means that fairness will never truly exist.